jpthiery/littledoc/README.md

 Littledoc is a small lib which allow to extract your Python documentation in an easy way.

-The following documentation of Smalldoc had been generate executing script [doc.py](doc.py)
+The following documentation of Littledoc had been generate executing script [doc.py](doc.py)

 ---
-#  smalldoc
+#  littledoc

 Small module which allow you to extract your docstring documentation in the format of your choice.